Historical Home Renovation: What You Should Know

 Create a Schedule

 Work with your contractor and develop a priority list of tasks and set a schedule.
 Get a start date and approximate end date.
 Allow enough time to complete each part of the renovation.
-Historical home renovations require an attention to detail, and it can be quite tricky to meld the old and the new during the actual build.
+Historical home renovations require attention to detail, and it can be quite tricky to meld the old and the new during the actual build.

 Expect the Unexpected